-In this class there will be three exams.
-Each exam will only cover material since the last exam.
+In the class there will be two exams.
 The Final Exam is not cumulative.
 Exams will be multiple choice and may include some short answer questions.

 If you miss the exam you will be permitted to complete a makeup exam if you have a valid excuse.
 A valid excuse for missing the exam may include (a) participating in a SPC sponsored event; (b) illness with a doctor's note; (c) another reasonable circumstance approved by the instructor.
 If you do not have a valid excuse, such as waking up late on exam day, you will not be permitted to take the exam.